-- may be asked and shall be considered to encapsulate both the correct server question and the correct position question if asked by the serving team.
-For non-officiated play, a player may ask the opponent the same questions and the opponent shall respond with the appropriate information. - 4.B.9.
-When an incorrect player serves or receives, or a player serves from an incorrect position, the referee will immediately stop play and identify the fault(s). - 4.B.10.
-Incorrect Player or Position.
-When an incorrect server or player position is discovered after a rally, game, or match has ended, the offending team can be faulted until the next serve occurs or prior to the scoresheet being returned to the tournament operation's desk.
-A point scored during the rally by the offending team will not count.
-Any previous points scored by the incorrect server or with players in the incorrect positions will stand.
-After a match is completed, an incorrect player or position error may not be corrected after the scoresheet has been returned to tournament operations personnel. - 4.C.
+If a player stops a rally and incorrectly identifies a player/position error, it is a fault on the player who stopped the rally.
+If the referee stops a rally in progress and incorrectly identifies a player/position error, the rally shall be replayed.

+- 4.C.
 Readiness.
 Any player may indicate "not ready" prior to the start of the score being called. - 4.C.1.
 One of the following signals must be used to indicate "not ready": 1) raising the paddle above the head, 2) raising the non-paddle hand above the head, 3) completely turning their back to the net. - 4.C.2.
 After the start of the score being called, "not ready" signals will be ignored, unless there is a hinder.
 A player or team out of position is not considered a hinder.
+Verbal indicators to stop play such as "stop" and "wait" will be recognized.